ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-ram3.md

 The latest release branch of the RAS is `{{ branch_ras }}`.

 #### Get the RAS configuration
-[Rosie](https://metomi.github.io/rose/doc/html/tutorial/rose/furthertopics/rosie) is an [SVN](https://subversion.apache.org) repository wrapper with a set of options specific for ACCESS modelling suites.
-It is automatically available within the [_Rose_ setup](#rose).

 The RAS configuration can be copied from the MOSRS repository in 2 ways: